laravel/docs/homestead.md

 #### The Hosts File

 You must add the "domains" for your Nginx sites to the `hosts` file on your machine.
-The `hosts` file will redirect your requests for your Homestead sites into your Homestead machine.
+The `hosts` file will redirect requests for your Homestead sites into your Homestead machine.
 On Mac and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following:

     192.168.10.10  homestead.app